MESc Program Information

 Time to Completion: 6 terms (2 years)

-Eligible research-based students will receive a minimum of $13,000 plus tuition (excludes ancillary fees) through research grants, contracts, scholarships and teaching assistantships.
+Eligible research-based students currently receive and have previously received a minimum of $13,000 plus tuition (excludes ancillary fees) through research grants, contracts, scholarships and teaching assistantships.
+Starting Fall 2023, MESc students will receive a minimum of $14,200 plus tuition (excludes ancillary fees) through research grants, contracts, scholarships and teaching assistantships.
 To maintain fundable status, students must sustain an average of 78% at Western.
 For information about the cost of living and educational expenses while at Western, please visit our Financial Planning page.

 Students are encouraged to review all opportunities available and apply to those for which you are eligible.